bdogger/ngOAuth2Utils/README.md

 **storageType** the type of storage to use, either 'local' for localStorage, or 'session' for sessionStorage.
 Session being the default, and more secure option

+**loginSuccessPath** the path to display if a user has successfully logged in

+**loginErrorMessage** the value in the response that contains the login error message

+**logoutSuccessMessage** the value in the response that contains the successful logout message

+**userRouting** true or false, true by default -if true, then a login and logout paths and forms will be created for you

+**loginFunction** a function to be ran when successfully logged in

+##Usage##
+If userRouting is true, then it is assumed you are using routes and ng-view, then the app will configure a login route for you and require unauthenticated users to authenticate using the provided login form.
+The require-authenticated and require-unauthenticated directives are attribute directives and can be displayed to any element to either show or hide them based upon authenticated status.
+A loginFunction can be provided to be called after a successful login.
+Or, a watch can be created to run upon successful token creation (login) or destruction (logout)

+    $rootScope.$watch(function () {
+      return $tokenService.isValidToken();
+    }, function () {
+      if ($tokenService.isValidToken()) {
+        //successful login code
+      } else {
+        //logout code
+      }
+    });

 ##To use $authenticationService##
 The $authenticationService has methods for getting an access token, refreshing a token, and logging out.